MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 ---
 title: Using the Push API
-description: API usage on Push
+description: Instructions on how to send push notifications using the App Center REST API.
 keywords: app center, push, audiences, API
 author: dimazaid
 ms.author: dimazaid